PerkunasKF/muscle-gym/README.md

 ## Issues and Bugs

+### Commit History

+During development, developer made "git commit" comment after finishing major blocks of the website (eg. header, footer, page or its contents).
+The developer was not aware that it had to be done after every detail add.
+This was only pointed out after the first developing meeting with the mentor.
+At that point majority of website was finished and only few bugs were left to fix and write the **README** and **TESTING** files.
+Regarding the repeating messages in commit history of **README** and **TESTING** files, those files were edited in **github** and not in **gitpod** and the developer was not aware that they will appear to commit history.
+After this issue was pointed out to the developer, deloper started adding commits after smaller eddies of the project.

 Noteworthy list of issues encountered during development.

 **Nav Bar Stiky Bug** - During development issue occur when trying to implement sticky to top feature to the navigation bar.
 The navigation bar would only be sticky for a part of the page and then stop.
 The solution was found on [W3schools](https://www.w3schools.com/howto/howto_js_navbar_sticky.asp "Link to w3schools sticky navigation explanationn").
 After reading true the explanation and having the code the problem was that the sticky navigation stick to a particular section so the solution was to make a section for the entire page except the footer and add sticky feature to the header.